 Use Technology to Your Advantage

 Technology has revolutionized the way businesses operate and interact with customers.
 By harnessing the power of tech marketing, businesses can more effectively keep track of customer data, establish communication channels, and deliver a higher level of customer service.

 Businesses can also use technology to automate some of the more repetitive and mundane tasks associated with customer retention, such as sending follow-up emails or surveying customers.
 This frees employees to focus on more important tasks, such as developing customer relationships.

-Furthermore, you can use technology to create a more personalized experience for customers.
+Furthermore, you can use technology to create an account-based experience for customers.
 By leveraging data collected from customer interactions, businesses can send targeted communications and offers more likely to resonate with each customer.
 In today’s competitive marketplace, personalization can be a powerful tool for differentiating your business and winning customer loyalty.

 Here are examples of technology to help you achieve your retention goals: